rohancs/DataPipeline/README.md

   or have seperate properties files for adapters.

 2. Extraction is I/O heavy and makes several Http Calls to reterieve data.
-  The Executor implements runnable interface hence multiple threads may be used to parallelize extraction activity.
-Blocking Queue is thread-safe.
+  The Executor implements runnable interface hence multiple threads (with smaller exclusive queries) may be used to parallelize extraction activity.
+Blocking Queue is thread-safe thus this design works.

 ##Current Hard-coded Parameters
 1. Queue Size between Extractor / Loader ==> 100 items